 /usr/share/java/kafka-connect-*is the recommended location).

 - Add the connector JARs via volumes.
-If you don’t want to create a new Docker image, please see our documentation
+If you don’t want to create a new Docker image, see the documentation

 on Extend Confluent Platform images to configure the